 Preschool Halloween crafts provide the inspiration behind a party solely to impress tiny celebrants.
 Make your preschool Halloween party ideas extra special for little ghosts and goblins.

 Today's chore is tomorrow's cheer when you greet preschoolers with spooky Halloween decorations.
-And you will shriek (with delight) at how easy it is to do--with their help, of course.
+And you will shriek (with delight) as to how easy it is to do--with their help, of course.

 Photo courtesy of No Wooden Spoons